nicholasinatel/Udacity/README.md

 # What it is
-Repository for storing projects for Udacity course: Full Stack Web Developer
+Repository to store the Udacity Full Stack Web Developer course.

 ## Table of Contents
 - Movie Website